 Note: Base (about as base as they get!)

-Chemical Families: Made up primarily of Sesquiterpenes, Sesquiterpenols and the not-scary Ketone molecule, ‘Vetivone’
+Chemical Families: Made up primarily of Sesquiterpenes, Sesquiterpenols, and the safe Ketone molecule, ‘Vetivone.’

 - Relaxing, sedative

 - Inhibits growth of fungus

 - Add to Lemongrass or Tea Tree in organic Aloe vera gel for skin or toenail fungus

 - Bath: 5 drops in the tub for deep relaxation

 - Massage: A nice addition to a relaxing massage, especially when adding 1 drop of Neroli essential oil